ehmicky/autoserver/docs/plugins.md

 They are simple functions that takes as input:
   - `schema` `{object}`
   - `opts` `{object}`: plugin options
-And return the new `schema` object.
+And return `schema` properties to merge.

 The input arguments are read-only.